 I did find some food that was definitely new to me and unique to Jordan and the Middle East.
 Then I also found familiar food such as bread – but the quantities and types of bread consumed were new to me!
 I of course tried all the food, but here were some of my favorites

-Pickled Everything – It seemed that Jordanians eat pickled products like we eat potato chips.
-At every meal there was normally a little plate of picked olives, turnips, and carrots which people munched on as a side dish.
+Pickled Everything – It seems that Jordanians eat pickled products like we eat potato chips.
+At every meal, there was normally a little plate of picked olives, turnips, and carrots which people munched on as a side dish.

 Happy Cow Cheese – this familiar brand of soft processed cheese is found everywhere in the Middle East.
 It’s a staple item and used much like butter is for us.
 One of my favorite new things to snack on is pita bread with smeared Happy Cow cheese and apricot jelly; a quick sandwich snack.

-Beans – you’ll find beans as a main staple in Jordan dishes – however more often they are not in bean like form, but they are blended smooth so that you don’t even know you are eating beans!
+Beans – you’ll find beans as a main staple in Jordan dishes – however more often they are not in bean-like form, but they are blended smoothly so that you don’t even know you are eating beans!
 My favorite bean dishes were of course falafel, foul, and hummus.

 More about Jordan Food and Culture